PixelHole/Chip-13/Documentation/instructions/IO.md

-receives a single key press from the keyboard and stores the pressed key in the given register. the key is in represented as an integer, each key on the keyboard has its own unique integer ascociated with it. you can find the fill list in [this article](../LookupTables/Keys.md)
+receives a single key press from the keyboard and stores the pressed key in the given register. the key is in represented as an integer, each key on the keyboard has its own unique integer ascociated with it. you can find the full list in [this article](../LookupTables/Keys.md)

 Examples:
 `gky a`